jasonmahony/puppet/README.md

-Open-Source Puppet Infrastructure Using Hiera
+Puppet Infrastructure Using Hiera
 ======

-A Puppet layout using Hiera supporting Puppet Dashboard.
+Open Source Puppet layout using Hiera supporting Puppet Dashboard.
 * Supports RHEL/CentOS 6 with Puppet v3.7.3.
 * Assumes install directory is /etc/puppet and FQDN of the puppetmaster is puppetmaster.localdomain.